 And transformation is how America’s brick and mortar stores can go from barely-surviving to traffic-driving in the next five years.

 What analysts are now calling the Retail Apocalypse has been a topic of much speculation.
-Thanks to a perfect storm of factors — the Great Recession, a digitally-inspired exodus from brick-and-mortar shopping, changing cultural attitudes and values — it is estimated that 75,000 stores will close by 2026.5
+Thanks to a perfect storm of factors — the Great Recession, a digitally-inspired exodus from brick-and-mortar shopping, changing cultural attitudes and values — it was estimated that 75,000 stores would close by 2026.5

 But not all retail stores are struggling.
 Some are even gaining market share.6,7 To be among the profitable few, retailers need to take an honest look at their own purpose and the consumer needs they meet.
 It is only in examining the past and taking stock of the present that we can write the future.

 The very first mall… wasn’t.
 As far back as the eighteenth century, the word “mall” meant a “shaded walk serving as a promenade.8” This definition would serve it well until 1954, when architect Victor Gruen debuted what is considered America’s first modern indoor shopping mall in Edina, Minnesota.
 He called it a “mall” because it was modeled after the fountain-filled promenades and gathering spaces of his youth in Vienna, Austria.9 In response to growing post-war suburban sprawl in the U.S., Gruen had envisioned a purposeful “third place10” where Americans could spend quality time in peace, away from traffic and smog.
 And virtually every shopping mall built since has been modeled after that first creation.